garrettgman/garrettgman.github.io/draft.md

 3. **Judge patterns** - calculate the probability that a pattern is due to coincidence, and not a natural law.
 You can view this step as measuring the strength of the evidence provided by an analysis.

 Because the evidence provided by a data set may be unreliable, data science requires a different way of thinking than other types of science.
-A data scientist must be curious enough to explore their data thoroughly, exposing any patterns that are there.
-But a data scientist must also be skeptical enough to question every pattern that they find and to search for alternative explanations.
+A data scientist must be curious enough to explore their data thoroughly, exposing any patterns that are there, but a data scientist must also be skeptical enough to question every pattern that they find and to search for alternative explanations.

 Above all, a data scientist must have a high tolerance for uncertainty.
 In many ways, data scientists are specialists in uncertainty.
 They do not work with proofs, like a mathematician, but with evidence that may or may not be reliable.